ellucian-developer/experience-intelligent-processes-grade-change/readme.md

-# Experience Faculty Grade Change - Maestro Workflow
+# Experience Faculty Grade Change - Intelligent Processes Workflow

 This extension facilitates a streamlined process for faculty members to formally request the registrar's intervention in grade adjustments for individual students.

-It comprises code for a Experience Card and Page along with an associated Maestro workflow designed to facilitate grade changes by faculty members.
+It comprises code for a Experience Card and Page along with an associated Intelligent Processes workflow designed to facilitate grade changes by faculty members.

-- The Experience Card and Page enables faculty to specify the target course and desired grade adjustments, triggering the invocation of the Maestro workflow.
+- The Experience Card and Page enables faculty to specify the target course and desired grade adjustments, triggering the invocation of the Intelligent Processes workflow.
-- The Maestro workflow, in turn, executes the grade change process using the information provided by the faculty through the Experience Page.
+- The Intelligent Processes workflow, in turn, executes the grade change process using the information provided by the faculty through the Experience Page.

 ## Faculty Grade Change Form - Experience Card